Skip to main content

 Wet AMD develops when new, abnormal blood vessels grow under the retina and leak blood or other fluids.
 You lose vision faster with wet AMD than with dry AMD.

-About 15 years ago, scientists created drugs that interfere with this process by blocking a protein called vascular endothelial growth factor (VEGF).
+In the early 2000s, scientists began creating drugs that interfere with this process.
+These drugs block a protein called vascular endothelial growth factor (VEGF).
 Before the creation of these so-called anti-VEGF drugs, people with wet AMD were almost certain to develop severe vision loss or blindness.

 Then, in 2005, anti-VEGF drugs broke ground by saving the sight of patients with wet AMD.
-These drugs stabilize or improve vision in the vast majority of patients.
+These drugs including aflibercept (Eylea), ranibizumab (Lucentis), faricimab (Vabysmo) and bevacizumab (Avastin) stabilize or improve vision in the vast majority of patients.
 But they must be injected into the eye on a regular basis.

 "Today, more durable therapies are coming out, and treatments that may even cure the disease are in the works.
 There’s a lot of hope for people with AMD,” Sridhar says.

-While clinical trials show that anti-VEGF injections have allowed more than 90% of patients to keep their vision, in the real world the percentage is closer to 50%.
+While clinical trials show that anti-VEGF injections have allowed more than 90% of patients to maintain their level of vision, in the real world the percentage is closer to 50%.
 That’s because people aren’t being treated as regularly as they should.
-The problem is most people need an injection every month or two to keep their vision.
+The problem is most people have needed an injection every month or two to keep their vision.
 This can be a difficult schedule to maintain for many elderly patients struggling with other maladies and reliant on others to get them to their ophthalmology visits.

 Some of the most exciting research today explores alternatives to frequent injections.
 It’s not just about convenience; the hope is that a more consistent treatment will also help people keep more of their vision.